RustProof Labs and the GDPR

 Passed in 2016, the new General Data Protection Regulation (GDPR) is the most significant legislative change in European data protection laws in decades.
 The GDPR, which became enforceable on May 25, 2018, seeks to strengthen the security and protection of personal data in the EU and serve as a single piece of legislation for all of the EU.

 We support the GDPR and RustProof Labs' services have complied with its ordinances since May 2018.
 Not only is it an important step in protecting the fundamental right of privacy for European citizens, it also raises the bar for data protection, security and compliance in the industry.

 The GDPR applies to all organizations operating in the EU or processing "personal data" of EU residents.
 It defines personal data as any information relating to an identified or identified natural person.

-How has RustProof Labs been preparing for GDPR?
+How did RustProof Labs prepare for GDPR?

 - Continuing to invest in our security infrastructure

 - Making sure we have the appropriate contractual terms in place

 - Continuing to ensure we follow industry best practices, such as use of encryption (in-motion and at-rest), data minimization, and defense in depth